louisjham/villager-ai-hexstrike-integration/docs/CYBERSPIKE_SETUP.md

 ## Conclusion

-The Villager AI framework is designed to work seamlessly regardless of Cyberspike registry availability.
-The automatic fallback system ensures that all users can enjoy full functionality with the standard Kali image, while advanced users can configure Cyberspike access if available.
+The Villager AI framework is designed to work seamlessly with the standard Kali image, which provides all necessary functionality.
+The system is optimized for reliability and accessibility, ensuring that all users can enjoy full functionality without any additional setup.

-**For most users**: No additional setup is required - everything works out of the box!
+**For all users**: No additional setup is required - everything works out of the box with the standard Kali image!
-**For advanced users**: Follow the Cyberspike configuration steps above.
+**For future Cyberspike access**: The system will automatically detect and use Cyberspike if it becomes available.